 Stillbirth is part of our family now: Part 2

 Decisions now need to be made.
-Autopsy is our choice, not a requirement by government for research but a must for us, as this is where our answers will be.
+Autopsy is our choice, not a requirement by the government for research, but a must for us, as this is where our answers will be.
 WRONG again.
-After a cruel 6 months of waiting the autopsy results reveal that no cause of death can be determined, he was a healthy baby.
+After a cruel 6 months of waiting, the autopsy results reveal that no cause of death can be determined, he was a healthy baby.
 BUT WE KNOW; SOMETHING WENT WRONG

 Next funeral arrangements.
 Which coffin?
-There are 3 choices, all look bad, and all cost $300.
+There are 3 choices.
+All look bad, and all cost $300.
 We want to buy a cot not a coffin!
-Find a cemetery, we had no idea that there was a section for the small coffins.
+Finding a cemetery, we had no idea that there was a section for the small coffins.
 The area was called ‘The Garden of Innocence’. $1000 for the plot and $2,500 for the stone and plaque.
 Our new reality and another place to shed our tears.

 That sadness that follows in unbearable, I had to watch my daughter and her husband lower his little coffin along with all their hopes and dreams into the ground forever.

 The bills that follow are relentless; it costs more to have a stillborn baby than to have a live baby.
 There are all the out of pocket pathology costs, the obstetrician, the epidural, funeral costs, psychologist costs.
 The list goes on.
 There is no discount when the baby dies.
 It’s all business, very cold, there is no sympathy.